swallowcamel/nancywiki/Razor-View-Engine.md

 ## Configuring Razor ##

-You can specify assemblies and default namespaces that Razor needs to use whilst compiling the views by bootstrapping your own `IRazorConfiguration` implementationm thus removing the need to add the `@using` statements to each view. _This step is totally optional_ if you don't require additional references or namespaces in your view.
+You can specify assemblies and default namespaces that Razor needs to use whilst compiling the views by bootstrapping your own `IRazorConfiguration` implementation, thus removing the need to add the `@using` statements to each view. _This step is totally optional_ if you don't require additional references or namespaces in your view.

 The default `IRazorConfiguration` implementation (automatically used by Nancy unless explicitly overridden in the bootstrapper) looks in `app\web.config` in the razor section.